|Other Freelang resources|

 Did you know?
 “Veselé Vánoce” means Merry Christmas in Czech, and “Ia orana i te matahiti api” means Happy New Year in Tahitian.
 Discover how to wish a Merry Christmas in 126 languages and a Happy New Year in 174 languages!

 The post Merry Christmas and [...]

 On this very special day, if you are a happy couple or soon to be, learn how to say I love you in all languages!

 The post Love is in the air! appeared first on Language webzine by [...]

 Old Frisian was the West Germanic language spoken between the 8th and 16th centuries by the people who had settled in the area between the Rhine and Elbe on the European North Sea coast in the 4th and 5th centuries.
 People from this region also settled in England, which is why a close resemblance exists between Old Frisian and Old English.
 Old Frisian evolved into Middle Frisian spoken from the 16th to the 19th century.

-Download our free dictionary (for Windows) and browse both the Old Frisian-English and the English-Old Frisian lists.
+Download our free dictionary (for Windows or Android) and browse both the Old Frisian-English and the English-Old Frisian lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.